 As a last resort, and only when your life is in imminent danger, attempt to disrupt and/or incapacitate the active shooter by:

 - a.
-Acting as aggressively as possible against him/her

-- b.
-Throwing items and improvising weapons
+Acting as aggressively as possible against him/her - b.
+Throwing items and improvising weapons c.

-- c.
 Attack in masses whenever possible (safety in numbers)

-- d.
-Yelling

-- e.
-Committing to your actions

 4. Responding when law enforcement arrives